-Like workers comp, disability insurance provides employees with portions of their income in the event that an illness or injury prevents them from working.
-The illness or injury, however, does have to be work-related in order to receive disability insurance.
-If an employee undergoes surgery, for example, he or she would receive disability insurance, or disability benefits, during recovery.
+Like workers comp, disability insurance provides employees with portions of their income if an illness or injury prevents them from working.
+The illness or injury, however, does have to be work-related to receive disability insurance.
+For example, if an employee undergoes surgery, they will receive disability insurance, or disability benefits, during recovery.

 As of 2020, just five states require employers to provide short-term disability insurance: New York, California, Hawaii, New Jersey, and Rhode Island.
 This type of disability insurance provides 60-70% of the employee’s base salary for three to six months after the injury or illness occurs.
-Long-term disability insurance typically provides 40-60% of the employee’s base salary until the employee returns to work.
+Long-term disability insurance typically provides 40-60% of the employee’s base salary until they return to work.

-Or, say another company sued your business on the grounds that one of your advertisements looks too similar to theirs.
+Or, say another company sued your business because one of your advertisements looks too similar to theirs.
 General liability insurance would help cover the legal costs of settling the claim.
 You would also have protection from claims of libel and slander against your business.
-This comes into play when another company claims that you publicly tarnished their reputation.
+This comes into play when another company claims that you publicly tarnished its reputation.
 It’s not hard to imagine a wrongfully-worded advertisement or media interview triggering this scenario.

-Like general liability insurance, the natural risks associated with certain industries require the need for commercial property insurance.
-Many would argue that all brick-and-mortar businesses should purchase this coverage, which protects your business’s inventory, equipment, and physical property from loss or damage.
+Like general liability insurance, the inherent risks associated with specific industries require commercial property insurance.
+Many would argue that all brick-and-mortar businesses should purchase this coverage, protecting your business’s inventory, equipment, and physical property from loss or damage.

-Applicable incidents include theft, fires, vandalism, explosions, and certain weather-related incidents.
-The typical package excludes severe natural disasters like earthquakes, floods or tornadoes, but would likely cover flooding damage from plumbing issues.
-You can pay extra to add coverage for specific disasters.
+Applicable incidents include theft, fires, vandalism, explosions, and specific weather-related incidents.
+The typical package excludes severe natural disasters like earthquakes, floods, or tornadoes, but would likely cover flooding damage from plumbing issues.
+You can pay extra to add coverage for specific hazards.
 However, the typical package for your area should include the most common weather-related incidents.

 Also known as errors and omissions insurance or malpractice insurance, professional liability insurance covers financial losses due to your business’s negligence or malpractice.
-Common policy holders include doctors, lawyers, real estate agents, accountants, and IT (Information Technology) professionals.
+Typical policyholders include doctors, lawyers, real estate agents, accountants, and IT (Information Technology) professionals.

 Some states even require doctors and lawyers to have professional liability insurance.
-But anyone who provides professional advice or services should consider this coverage.
+But anyone who provides expert advice or services should consider this coverage.
 We all make mistakes, right?

-An architect, for example, might recommend the use of certain materials for the client’s new building.
+For example, an architect might recommend the use of certain materials for the client’s new building.
 If those materials end up wrecking the building, the client could sue for negligence.
 Professional liability insurance would help cover the architect’s legal costs.
 The same concept could apply to an advertising professional who fails to have an advertising campaign ready on the agreed-upon due date.

 It’s important to distinguish the difference between professional liability insurance and general liability insurance.
 While the former exclusively covers financial losses, the latter covers physical injury, physical damage, or injury via malicious advertising.

-If your small business sells physical products and/or works with manufacturers, you should certainly look into product liability insurance.
+If your small business sells physical products and works with manufacturers, you should undoubtedly look into product liability insurance.
 Busy manufacturers tend to commit careless errors when making or packaging products.
 The product’s label, however, shows only the name of your company.
-Your customer could sue you but product liability insurance would help cover your legal costs.
+Your customer could sue you, but product liability insurance would help cover your legal costs.

 Many providers offer product liability insurance as an add-on to their general liability package.
 It’s almost among the cheapest types of business insurance, costing 26 cents for every $100 you earn in sales.
 For example, let’s say your company sells $100,000 in products per year.
 That would make your annual product liability insurance premium just $250.